 By: Justin M. Smigelsky, Esq.

-Because estate planning, and estate and trust administration and litigation, require specialized knowledge, you may wish to consult with an experienced attorney if you are planning your estate, or a fiduciary or beneficiary of an estate or trust.
-Specifically, you may wish to contact an attorney if you have questions regarding estate planning, the probate process, administration of an estate or trust, fiduciary obligations, preparation of a formal or informal accounting, refunding bonds and releases, and the procedures for filing a formal accounting or exceptions thereto.
+Because estate planning, administration, and litigation require specialized knowledge, you may wish to consult with an experienced attorney if you are planning your estate, or the fiduciary or beneficiary of an estate or trust.
+Specifically, you may wish to contact an attorney if you have questions regarding the probate process, administration of an estate or trust, fiduciary obligations, preparation of a formal or informal accounting, refunding bonds and releases, and the procedures for filing a formal accounting or exceptions thereto.
 This article is for information purposes only, and is neither legal advice nor the creation of an attorney client relationship.